dchapyshev/aspia/README.md

 Licensing
 ---------
-Project code is available under the GNU Lesser General Public License 2.1.
+Project code is available under the GNU General Public License 3.

 For more information, see LICENSE.md.